The Wild: Comparisons to Madagascar

-Critics considered The Wild to be heavily derivative of the 2005 DreamWorks film, Madagascar.
+Critics considered The Wild to be heavily derivative of the 2005 DreamWorks film Madagascar.
 Claudia Puig, reviewing for USA Today, suggested that The Wild was "the most wildly derivative animated movie in ages.
-It borrows its theme from Finding Nemo and Cats & Dogs, copies elements of The Jungle Book, The Lion King and All Dogs Go To Heaven and has a shockingly similar plot to Madagascar."
+It borrows its theme from Finding Nemo and Cats & Dogs, copies elements of The Jungle Book, Monsters, Inc., The Lion King and All Dogs Go To Heaven and has a shockingly similar plot to Madagascar."
 Similarly, Justin Chang of Variety felt "Samson's rescue mission directly channels the father-son Sturm und Drang of both The Lion King and Finding Nemo, though absent the former's powerhouse dramatics or the latter's eye-popping visual splendor."
 In summary, he wrote that "Uninspired character animation and obnoxious banter aside, The Wild is ultimately done in by the persistent stench of been-there-seen-that."

+Similarities include its setting in New York's Central Park Zoo, similar animals as characters, and the primary plot of introducing zoo animals to the wild.
+The name of the film and the tag line, "Start spreading the newspaper", a play on the opening line from the "Theme from New York, New York", were both used as integral plot points in Madagascar.

 A few critics defended The Wild as the superior film.
 Michael Wilmington of the Chicago Tribune wrote "The Wild is better, mostly because it has some truly spectacular animation and because the cast is just as likable—even, in some cases, preferable."
-Mike Sage of the Peterborough This Week wrote "don't be mistaking this for a Madagascar rip off, when it was that sloppy DreamWorks turd that only managed to make it to theaters first because of corporate espionage".
+Mike Sage of the Peterborough This Week wrote "don't be mistaking this for a Madagascar rip off, when it was that sloppy DreamWorks - that only managed to make it to theaters first because of corporate espionage".
 Without addressing which film was the original concept, Tim Cogshell of Boxoffice Magazine simply wrote "for the adult who may very well have to experience this film, and who may have experienced Madagascar, The Wild is better.
 The animation is better, the jokes intended for your children are better, the jokes intended for you and not your children are much better, the songs are better, and it's more fun."

 Accolades

+Jen Rudin and Corbin Bronson won the Artios Award for Best Animated Voice-Over Feature Casting 2006.
+The film was nominated for the 2006 Stinkers Bad Movie Award for Worst Animated Film.

 Soundtrack

-The musical score is composed and conducted by Alan Silvestri who also composed Lilo & Stitch.
+The musical score is composed by Alan Silvestri.